priya48011/cybersecurity/Threat Hunt Scenarios/Azuki-Import.Export.md

 ## Summary

-During early October 2025, multiple endpoints executed suspicious support-themed files from the Downloads directory.
-These items contained keywords such as support, help, desk, and tool, and intern-operated systems appeared most impacted.
-Among all hosts, gab-intern-vm revealed the earliest activity matching the pattern.
-What seemed to be a routine remote support session instead represented a structured sequence of reconnaissance, validation, staging, and persistence actions.
-The actor used helpdesk-themed filenames to disguise their intrusion and activity.
+Azuki Import/Export experienced a targeted compromise resulting in the theft of supplier contracts and pricing data, which later appeared on underground forums.
+The investigation identified unauthorized remote access to the IT administrator workstation (AZUKI-SL), followed by credential abuse, data discovery, data staging, and exfiltration using living-off-the-land (LOTL) tools.
+The adversary also attempted to establish persistence and cover their tracks.
+The activity is consistent with financially motivated corporate espionage.

+### Scope

+This report analyzes activity occurring between 2025-11-19 to 2025-11-20 on the compromised system AZUKI-SL using Microsoft Defender for Endpoint logs.

+### The investigation addresses:

+- Initial access method
+- Compromised accounts
+- Data accessed or stolen
+- Exfiltration method
+- Persistence attempts
+- Remaining risk

 ### Key actions included:

-- Execution of a PowerShell script from Downloads
-- Staged artifact creation
-- Reconnaissance covering clipboard, session data, privileges, processes, and storage
-- Outbound connectivity validation
+- Remote logon to AZUKI-SL using stolen administrative credentials.
+- All malicious activity occurred under kenji.sato (IT admin) account.
+- Directory and file enumeration using mkdir, attrib, and New-Item.
+- Modification of Windows Defender exclusions to bypass malware detection.
+- Deletion or clearing of event logs using wevtutil.exe.
+- Usage of native tools (powershell.exe, certutil.exe, curl.exe) to download or stage files.
-- Creation of a ZIP archive staging recon data
+- Creation of a scheduled task (schtasks.exe /create) to maintain access.
-- Outbound connections to external IPs
-- Scheduled task and autorun registry persistence
 - Dropping a “support chat log” as narrative misdirection

-DefenderTamperArtifact.lnk and SupportChat_log.lnk suggest intentional misdirection designed to appear as a legitimate support session.
+- Attempts to hide traces of activity and avoid detection.

 ---